The Theory of Cheese and Cyder

 Unleash livestock into a vineyard, and the winemaker would have fifty fits – it would be carnage, such would be the damage caused to the vines by the hungry and lumbering beasts.
 No no no, that would be a terrible idea.
 Not so in the orchard.

-But here’s the really symbiotic bit – the cows, sheep and goats eat grass are fed by the same nutrients that feed the tree.
+But here’s the really symbiotic bit – the cows, sheep and goats eat grass and are fed by the same nutrients that feed the tree.
 The cow produces milk, the tree produces apples; make cheese from the milk, cider from the apples, and you have an intertwined food relationship that no grape or grain equivalent can get anywhere near.
 I mean it’s so obvious it has to be true right?
 Right?

 Strange as it may seem, it’s not actually a hypothesis I have put to the test that extensively, but in the interests of good science and statistics, I took it upon myself to do so for the greater good of, well, myself primarily.
 And as every good experiment needs sound and objective ratification, I pulled in the cheese guru that is Eric Charriaux, proprietor curator of La Cave au Fromage.